Refined Rhinoplasty Expertise with Dr. Maas

 Some patients who are apprehensive about the idea of surgery might benefit from a non-surgical rhinoplasty to achieve some enhancement without incisions or anesthesia.
 During this procedure, Dr. Maas uses a variety of dermal fillers injected into strategic locations on the nose to add volume, correct asymmetries, and adjust minor imperfections.
 It is beneficial if you have a slight concave or saddleback on the bridge of your nose or a weak nasal bridge you would like to strengthen.

-Dr. Maas performs non-surgical rhinoplasty within minutes in his San Francisco office without the need for anesthetic in most cases.
-This treatment's results can be seen immediately and typically last for many months.
+In most cases, Dr. Maas performs non-surgical rhinoplasty within minutes in his San Francisco office without the need for anesthetic.
+This treatment's results can be seen immediately and typically last many months.
 It is a temporary fix, so you must schedule periodic touch-ups to maintain positive results.
 Some patients decide after successfully undergoing non-surgical rhinoplasty to move forward with surgery to achieve similar results permanently.
 Contact us today to schedule your appointment.

 Corey S. Maas, MD, reviewed the information about rhinoplasty.
 If you have any questions, please don't hesitate to contact us using our contact form below.